eboursier/CTS/README.md

 For the shortest path problem, we used the road chesapeake from "The Network Data Repository with Interactive Graph Analytics and Visualization".

 ## Further info
-If you need the exact data generated in the paper or more information, please do not hesitate to send me an email on the address given on my personal website (https://eboursier.github.io/).
+If you need the exact data generated in the paper or more information, please do not hesitate to send me an email.